MissEmMcCarthy/Order-Summary-Card/README.md

 ### What I learned

 I am still new to HTML and CSS so I used this project to practise what I have learned about Semantic HTML, Flexbox and Grid.
 I have recieved some really useful feedback on my first two Frontend Mentor projects and I tried my best to implement some of those improvements in this design - for example, in this project I used aria-hidden="true" and null alt attribites to enable screen readers to skip over decorative images.
-I also used grid emplate areas for the first time and started working with REMS and EMS.
+I also used grid template areas for the first time and started working with REMS and EMS.

 #### What am I most proud of?